 Even narrowing down the options to just four cards, this still won’t be an easy choice.
 So, which one of these four should you get?

-Well, your answer will depend on what exactly you need.
+Well, your response will depend on what exactly you require.

-The MSI GeForce GTX 1650 4GT LP OC gets our Premium Pick treatment.
-It provides the best performance for a low-profile GPU, even though it is a dual-slot card.
-It also pulls 75W of power compared to the 30W (or less) GPUs on this list.
+The MSI GeForce GTX 1650 4GT LP OC receives our Elite Selection recognition.
+It offers outstanding performance for a small GPU, despite being a dual-slot card.
+Furthermore, it consumes 75W of power in contrast to the 30W (or lower) GPUs listed here.

 Our Budget Pick is the GT 710 2GD3H LP by MSI.
-It’s an affordable graphics card with very low power consumption and suitable for simple video output.
+It’s an affordable graphics card with very minimal power consumption and suitable for basic video output.
 It’s among the least expensive options available.